Global Viewpoint

 3. Real Alcázar in Sevilla

-The southern city of Sevilla is one of the top places to visit in Spain.
+The southern city of Sevilla is one of the top places to visit in Spain, especially for young people in their 20s and 30s.
 It’s also among the most spectacular Instagram spots.

 Sevilla is home to a treasure trove of historic and cultural monuments.
 Chief among them is the Real Alcázar of Sevilla, a royal palace decked out with Islamic, Gothic, Renaissance, and Baroque architecture.
 Given the Alcázar’s beautiful architectural elements, it’s definitely one of the best photo spots in Spain.